 GBAB - Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust

-Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust is a closed ended fixed income mutual fund launched by Guggenheim Partners, LLC.
-The fund is co-managed by Guggenheim Funds Investment Advisors, LLC and Guggenheim Partners Investment Management, LLC.
-It invests in fixed income markets of the United States.
+The Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust is a closed-end mutual fund focusing on fixed-income investments, originally launched by Guggenheim Partners, LLC.
+Its operations are jointly managed by Guggenheim Funds Investment Advisors, LLC and Guggenheim Partners Investment Management, LLC.
+The trust allocates capital within the United States' fixed income markets, primarily building a diversified portfolio composed of taxable municipal securities, particularly those designated as Build America Bonds.

 Sector